jieyouxu/ray-tracer/README.md

 		  may be the case that the members have some more specific/exotic requirements/constraints on what values can occupy the given member type.
+		* The check that no field can be set more than once `<=` no builder method can be invoked more than once constrains possibly useful builder usages such as `std::process::Command::arg`.
 - `rust-derive-builder`:
 	- Pros:
 		* `.build()` returns `Result` allows the expression of possible